Buff Bagwell

-Marcus Alexander Bagwell (born January 10, 1970) is a retired American professional wrestler better known by his ring name, Buff Bagwell.
+Marcus Alexander Bagwell (born January 10, 1970) is an American retired professional wrestler better known by his ring name, Buff Bagwell.
 He is best known for his appearances with World Championship Wrestling (WCW) from 1991 to 2001, where he was a five-time World Tag Team Champion.

 Professional wrestling career

 Missy Hyatt helped Bagwell break into the wrestling business.
 Growing up, Bagwell was a standout baseball player during his tenure in Sprayberry High School, and worked for his family's lumber company.
 Upon graduating from high school, he started an amateur boxing career.
 When the lumber company went bankrupt, Bagwell became a certified massage therapist before deciding to become a wrestler.

 Early career (1990–1991)

 He trained under Steve Lawler and debuted in 1990, working for North Georgia Wrestling as Fabulous Fabian.
 In 1991, he began wrestling with the Global Wrestling Federation (GWF) as The Handsome Stranger, a gimmick suggested by Demolition Ax that saw Bagwell don a Lone Ranger-style mask, and hand out roses to the female fans.